greatsuspender/thegreatsuspender/README.md

 ### Webstore is live again with an official release!!!
 Please read if you have lost tabs ###

 The webstore version of this extension was compromised yesterday.
 It has since been returned to my ownership and I have published a new version of the extension.
 This is version 6.30 and it is an official update including some more recent gitHub contributions and bug fixes.
-This version is was built off the dev branch.
+This version was built from the develop branch.
 I will tag and push to master soon.

 While the extension was out of my control, an update was forced upon all users.
 I have inspected the source code of this unsolicited update, and it was not modified in any way except for a change in version number (it has a version 6.22 but in all other respects it is the same as v6.21).